GG1627/Picza/README.md

 - **General Support**: Within 48 hours
 - **Feature Requests**: Within 1 week

+## Privacy Policy for Picza

+**Last Updated:** January 2025

+This Privacy Policy describes how Picza collects, uses, and handles your information when you use our mobile application.

+**Information We Collect**

+- **Account Information:** When you create an account, we collect your full name, username, and email address.
+- **User Content:** We collect the photos and text captions you post to the app, including images for your profile and posts in the feed and competitions.
+- **User ID:** We collect a unique User ID assigned by our authentication provider (Supabase) to link your content to your account.
+- **School Information:** We determine your university community based on your email domain to provide a campus-centric experience.

+**How We Use Your Information**

+- To provide and maintain the app's functionality.
+- To display your profile information (username, full name, avatar) to other users.
+- To display the content you post (photos, captions) to the community.
+- To manage your participation in competitions.

+**Data Storage**

+Your data, including account information and user content, is securely stored using Supabase's backend services.

+**Contact Us**

+If you have any questions about this Privacy Policy, you can contact us at: [gael.garcia@ufl.edu](mailto:gael.garcia@ufl.edu)

 ## Contributing

 We welcome contributions!
 Please see our [Contributing Guidelines](CONTRIBUTING.md) for details.